Aline Pereira: LFA

 Pereira was scheduled to make her mixed martial arts debut for Legacy Fighting Alliance (LFA) against Helen Peralta at Legacy Fighting Alliance 147: Melo vs. Costa on November 18, 2022.
 Pereira lost the fight by unanimous decision.

 Pereira faced Chelsea Conner at Legacy Fighting Alliance 160: Sweeney vs. Begosso on June 16, 2023.
 She won the fight by unanimous decision.

 Pereira faced Cheyanne Bowers at Legacy Fighting Alliance 168: McKee vs. McPadden on September 22, 2023.
 She lost the fight by unanimous decision.

+Most Valuable Promotions

+Pereira faced Jade Masson-Wong on May 16, 2026 at MVP MMA 1.
+She won the fight by split decision.

 Karate Combat career

 Pereira made her debut in Karate Combat at Karate Combat 50 on October 11, 2024, facing Dee Begley.
 She won the fight, knocking out Begley in the first round.

-On January 25th, 2025 Pereira fought Amanda Torres at Karate Combat 52, winning by second round finish dropping by Amanda with a left hook.
+On January 24, 2025, Pereira faced Amanda Torres at Karate Combat 52 and won by second-round technical knockout (TKO) after landing a left hook.

 On July 19, 2025, Pereira faced Fani Peloumpi for the inaugural Karate Combat Women's Flyweight Championship.
 She won the bout by unanimous decision.